eagle-io/docs/source/topics/processing_and_logic/index.rst

 Global Variables
 ~~~~~~~~~~~~~~~~

-Global variables are references to nodes that are related to the currently executing process in some way, and can be accessed using the following built-in keywords:
+Global variables are references to Nodes that are related to the currently executing process in some way, and can be accessed using the following built-in keywords:

 .. table::
     :class: table-fluid